 The Grownup by Gillian Flynn – A haunted house, a working girl, and a devilish child.
 I read Gone Girl when it came out and it was okay.
 Wasn’t my favorite but I also wasn’t in the “it’s amazing” group either.

 A few or six years ago, when I was in the Book of the Month Club, I got a freebie of this short story.
 When I read the first page, I almost put it down and wrote it off.
 It starts out with a girl working in the back of a fortune teller’s business and she’s not exactly reading fortunes (we’ll just say that).
 Thankfully, I decided to read it anyway since it was so short.
 It was awesome.
-It’s everything I like, a little creepy, a little off.
+It’s everything I like, a little creepy, and a little off, a whole lot twisted.
 And I absolutely love the ending.
-The last page still sticks with me to this day.

 Do you have any book recommendations you think I should check out?
 Let me know, I will read it.